Gnana01/Memory-Invoice-Agent/README.md

 - Avoid low-confidence auto-corrections
 - Flag duplicates and edge cases
 - Provide audit trail
+### Why Human Review May Still Be Required

+Even with strong vendor memory, invoices involving:
+- Multiple corrections
+- Financial impact (tax recomputation, PO matching)
+- Newly reinforced patterns

+may still be escalated for one additional approval cycle.
+This mirrors real-world accounting workflows where confidence increases gradually.

 ##### **Learn**: Store new insights and reinforce existing ones
 - Increment hits when human approves
 - Penalize misses to prevent bad patterns
 - Confidence decay over time (configurable)
 - Track source invoice for traceability
+- Learning is triggered only after explicit human approval or rejection, ensuring that the system never learns from unverified assumptions.

+### Duplicate Invoices

+Duplicate invoices are flagged early using vendor + invoice number + date proximity.
+They are:
+- Never auto-approved
+- Never used for learning
+- Always surfaced for human confirmation

+This prevents accidental double payments and avoids corrupting learned memory.

 ---